martynbiz/phpdebugbar/README.md

 ## Usage

-1) Set up

-Firstly, a symlink needs to be made from your project's public directory to the assets directory of maximebf/debugbar/.../Resources
+Firstly, a symlink needs to be made from your project's public directory to the assets directory of maximebf/debugbar/.../Resources.
+This gives the project access to the neccessary CSS and Js files for the debug bar.

     ln -s ../vendor/maximebf/debugbar/src/DebugBar/Resources phpdebugbar

-This path may vary depending on your folder structure.
+Note: This path may vary depending on your folder structure.

-Below shows how I've set it up within Zend Framework 1:
+Below shows how I've set debug bar up within Zend Framework 1:

     $view->debugbar # new MartynBiz\PHPDebugBar(array(
         'enabled' #> $config->ddebugbar->enabled, // can be set to 0 in production env